hrisheekeshr/hrisheekeshr/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m an Engineer turned Data Scientist, currently working on [Lumoz](https://lumoz-ai.github.io), an AI solutions marketplace.
-HMU to know more!
+- 🔭 I’m an Product Manger, Engineer, Data Scientist.
-- 🌱 I’m currently learning Tensorflow and microservices architecture.
+- 🌱 I’m currently learning react with the help of LLMs
-- 💬 Ask me about training and serving ML solutions.
-- 📫 How to reach me: [rhrisheekesh@gmail.com](mailto::rhrisheekesh@gmail.com)